payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-core-sdk/index.md

 next:
   description: ''
 ---
+This part of the documentation describes how to integrate PayU iOS Core SDK.

+## When to Use Core SDK

+* Use Core SDK when you need complete UI control
+* Use Checkout Pro when you want a pre-built UI [Comparison table with other iOS SDKs]

+## Requirements

+* iOS 13.0+
+* Xcode 26+
+* Swift 5.0+ / Objective-C

+## Next Steps

-This section describes the Core SDK components and implementation:
+This part of document describes the Core SDK components and implementation:

 * [Objective - Seamless Integration](doc:ios-coresdk-seamless-integration)
 * [Web Services for iOS Core SDK](https://docs.payu.in/docs/ios-coresdk-web-services)